AdaCore/aws/readme.txt

 Here are the main changes since AWS 2.3.0 :

+   - Do not pass the uploaded files client's full pathname for security reasons.

+   - Improve templates parser user's filters interface.
+A user defined filter has now access to the lazy tags.
+See non upward compatible changes.

    - Support for Pipe streams to avoid writing data on the hard drive.

    - Plus many small fixes, enhancements, API comments, and documentation work.